-The wound is hypoxic because the blood vessels have been disrupted, but immune system macrophages perform their phagocytosis duties anaerobically.
+The wound is hypoxic because the blood vessels have been disrupted, but the immune system macrophages perform their phagocytosis duties anaerobically.

 Phase 2: The Repair or Regeneration Phase

 This phase begins at about 48 hours and continues for about 6 weeks.
-This phase is characterized by the synthesis and deposition of collagen, which literally glue the margins of the healing breach together.
+This phase is characterized by the synthesis and deposition of collagen, which literally glues the margins of the healing breach together.

 The collagen that is deposited in this phase is not fully oriented in the direction of tensile strength.
 Rather, is laid down in an irregular, non-physiological pattern.
 Dr. Kellett states: